Sterophonick/HeartLib/README.md

 # HeartLib
-Comprehensive library for Nintendo GBA inspired by HAMLib.
+Comprehensive API for Nintendo GBA inspired by HAMLib.

 # The library
 This library is undergoing heavy development.
 It is currenty my most heavily worked on GBA Project.